Does Intermittent Fasting Increase Longevity?

 • Wim Hof Breathing: Wim Hof Deep breathing lower inflammation and increase the ability to handle stress.

-• Taoist Chi-Self MassageTaoists have always had the appearance and the ability to function of someone at least twenty years younger than their exact age, and this has been true from ancient times back to the modern day.
+• Taoist Chi-Self MassageTaoists have always had the appearance and ability to function of someone at least twenty years younger than their exact age, which has been true from ancient times to the modern day.
 Taoist Chi-self massage good for stress reduction

 • Meditation, such as inner-smile: The physiological effects of smiling include decreasing the stress chemicals adrenaline, noradrenaline, and cortisol.
-Smiling triggers the release of hormones that help regulate blood pressure, enhance breathing, speed up the healing process, maintain a stable mood, decrease pain perception, and relax muscles.
+Smiling triggers the release of hormones that help regulate blood pressure, enhance breathing, speed up healing, maintain a stable mood, decrease pain perception, and relax muscles.

-Grounding is another another-free method for helping lowering cortisol levels and improves the ability to stress.
+Grounding is another another-free method for helping lowering cortisol levels and improving the ability to stress.

 Related: Free Alternative For Optimizing Mitochondria, And Longevity